francisfjin/e-commerce-forecasting/index.md

 ## Data

 The two datasets are provided by Olist, the largest department store retailer in Brazilian marketplaces.
+They generously published on Kaggle.
 #### [E-commerce dataset](https://www.kaggle.com/olistbr/brazilian-ecommerce)

 The e-commerce dataset is real and anonymized commercial data containing over 100,000 orders executed on Olist’s site from 2016 to 2018.
 Features include: order status, price, payment, delivery, freight performance, customer location, product attributes, reviews, and seller geolocation data.